-Table 3 shows the situation of non-technical losses and it should be noted that on average, over the last three years 2016 to 2018, the situation deteriorated by about 1%.
+Table 3 shows the situation of non-technical losses and it should be noted that on average, over the last three years 2017 to 2019, the situation has not really improved (+0.2%).

 Only 10 companies out of 25 were able to provide the calculation of their non-technical losses and therefore the analysis made in this report may not be perfectly representative.
 Where data is missing, data from prior or subsequent years is repeated (if available) to fill in the missing years.
 These data sets have shaded cells in the table.